 Sales, and in particular B2B sales, are rarely sequential.
 A winning sales process is not only the result of understanding the problem & a good offer – but also of all the activities that precede its preparation and follow its submission.

-B2B sales, in my view, is a systematic approach, consisting of a, that are not always performed in a certain order, or perhaps not performed at all.
+B2B sales, in my view, is a systematic approach, consisting of a series of nonlinear, single actions, that are not always performed in a certain order, or perhaps not performed at all.